tohwsw/hail-emr-graviton/README.md

 gwas.order_by(gwas.p_value).show(25)
 ```

-Login to the cluster primary node as Hadoop user
+5. Login to the cluster primary node as Hadoop user and run the spark job.

 ```bash
 export HADOOP_CONF_DIR=/etc/hadoop/conf